stevector/d8trainingtheme/README.md

 Pick out examples from the repository and implement them: https://github.com/pantheon-systems/quicksilver-examples.
 A simple one to start with is [enable_dev_modules] which was covered in the demo.

-## 4:15pm - 5pm Questions and Independent work
+## 4:15pm - 5pm Wrap up, Questions, and independent work

+During this time we will highlight additional resources like:

+* The [Power Users Google Group]
+* [Training videos]
+* Our [documentation site].
+[Pull requests on our documentation are welcome]!
+* [Weekly demo webinars]

 [this training]: http://2016.midcamp.org/training/drupal-development-best-practices-building-sites-pantheon
 [devel]: https://www.drupal.org/project/devel